-Reflection... (by Richard Leonard SJ) These days there are some young Catholic parents who wonder whether baptism is the proper thing for them to seek for their children.
+Reflection... by Richard Leonard These days there are some young Catholic parents who wonder whether baptism is the proper thing for them to seek for their children.
 One argument they sometimes offer is that it would be better to defer baptism until their child reaches adulthood and then he or she has the opportunity to choose it.
 As appealing as this argument might seem on the surface, the problem is that the reasoning behind it is so inconsistently applied.
 Young Catholic parents do not give their children any choice about eating vegetables, learning to read or write and living out a moral code.
 They enforce these things because they know that nutrition, literacy and ethics are essential for adulthood.
 If we recognise that, from birth, a child has spiritual as well as educational, moral and physical needs, it strikes me as inconsistent to relegate this constitutively otherworldly element of a child's character to a 'must be decided on later' category.
 Baptism is not brainwashing.
 Adults can come and go from the practice of their faith as they feel drawn.
 Sadly for us, they can even choose against belief.
 To grow up, however, with no religious foundation or no basis on which to make spiritual choices seems to limit freedom rather than promote it.
 In our culture baptism of infants by their parents is an entirely proper thing to do.
 In today's Gospel we hear that Jesus was baptised by John in the Jordan because it was 'the proper thing to do'.
 This can seem all quaintly odd to us today because we seem to accept that our only convention is to flout convention.
 The done thing today is to undo what we've done before.
 We hold very strongly, however, to the idea that God always does the 'proper thing'.
 It's called 'appropriateness' in theology.
 We believe, for example, that God decided it was proper to become incarnate when he did, how he did and where he did.
 Over the centuries there's been endless debate about what would've happened if the Word had come to us as a woman, in another era, on another continent.
 While these are interesting enough matters on which to speculate, they are not what God thought proper - or what, in fact, happened.
-(Cont'd P2) - The Baptism Lord - (Year A - January 9, 2011.)
+In line with the right action of God, Jesus does the proper thing in being baptised by John's baptism of repentance, even though he had nothing of which to repent. /Cont'd P4 The Baptism of the Lord (Year A - January 12, 2014.)
 ENTRANCE ANTIPHON:

-When the Lord had been baptised, the heavens opened and the Spirit came down like a dove to rest on him.
-Then the voice of the Father thundered: This is my beloved Son, with him I am well pleased.
+After the Lord was baptised, the heavens were opened and the Spirit descended upon him like a dove, and the voice of the Father thundered: This is my beloved Son, with whom I am well pleased.
 RESPONSORIAL PSALM:

 The Lord will bless his people with peace.
 GOSPEL ACCLAMATION: